pactus-project/pactus.org/docs/run/how-to-cli.md

 ---
-title: How to run Zarb (CLI)
+title: How to run Pactus (CLI)
 ---

-# How to run Zarb (CLI)
+# How to run Pactus (CLI)

-Advanced user can run Zarb in Command Line Interface (CLI) mode.
+Advanced user can run Pactus in Command Line Interface (CLI) mode.

 ## Initializing Working Directory